ariedov/flutter_snaplist/README.md

 }
 ```

+## Properties

 There are 4 required fields:

 - `sizeProvider` is a provider of each widget size.
-The library will wrap each builded widget to a sized box of specified size.
+The library will wrap each built widget to a sized box of specified size.
 This is required so snapping calculations will work correctly.
 - `separatorProvider` is similar to `sizeProvider`, but this size will be used to build the list separators.
 - `builder` works like a regular `Flutter` builder all of us are familiar with.
 It will pass you the context, current item index and some additional data.
-- `count` - child count.
-As in a `ListView`.
+- `count` - Children count as in a `ListView`.

 The `data` which is provided to each provider and the builder is a combination of three fields:

 - `center` - is the position which is now displayed and referenced as the center widget.
 - `next` - is the position which the user is scrolling to.
 It is `-1` if idle.
 - `progress` - is the scroll and snip progress.
 The values are from `0` to `100`.

+Snaplist defaults to horizontal scrolling.
+You can set `axis` to Axis.vertical for vertical scrolling.